FAQs

 What is the objective of the Poseidon Principles?

-The objective is to organize a group of aligned and committed financial institutions to take ownership of a set of principles to integrate climate considerations into lending decisions in ship finance, consistent with the climate-related goals of the IMO.
+The objective is to gather a group of committed financial institutions to take ownership of a set of principles to integrate climate considerations into lending decisions in ship finance, consistent with the climate-related goals of the IMO.

 The Principles aim to be voluntary, practical to implement, verifiable, fact-based, and effective.
 Signatories commit to implementing the Principles in their internal policies, procedures and standards.

-The Principles are intended to evolve over time following a regular review process to ensure that the Principles are practical and effective, are linked to and support the IMO’s GHG measures developed through 2023, and that further environmental factors are identified for inclusion.
+The Principles are intended to evolve following a regular review process to ensure that the Principles are practical and effective, are linked to and supportive of the IMO’s GHG measures as they develop over time, and that further environmental factors are identified for inclusion.

 What is the scope of the Poseidon Principles, and why?

-1. credit products—including bilateral loans, syndicated loans, club deals, and guarantees—secured by vessel mortgages or finance leases secured by title over vessel, or unmortgaged ECA loans tied to a vessel,
+- that are credit products (including bilateral loans, syndicated loans, club deals, and guarantees) secured by vessel mortgages or finance leases secured by title over vessel or unmortgaged ECA loans tied to a vessel; and

 When were the Poseidon Principles officially launched?